 6. Sustainable living

-In this era of scary climate change and disposable fashion, learning how to live sustainably will soon become even more important.
+In an era of scary climate change and fast fashion, learning how to live sustainably is more important than ever.

 Educating youth about climate change stats and causes, how to enjoy an eco-friendly lifestyle by eating local, seasonal food and eco-friendly products can go a long way.